 3. Pretexting - Pretexting is the human version of phishing, where someone impersonates a trusted individual or authority figure to gain access to login details.
 It could be a fake IT support person supposedly needing to do maintenance...or an investigator performing a company audit.
-Other trusted roles might include police officer, tax authority or even custodial personnel, faking an identity to break information...
+Other trusted roles might include police officer, tax authority or even custodial personnel, faking an identity to break into your network.

+4. Quid Pro Quo - A swap some nifty little goody for information...
 It could be a t-shirt, or access to an online game or service in exchange for login credentials.
 Or it could be a researcher asking for your password as part of an experiment with a \$100 reward for completion.
 If it seems fishy, or just a little too good to be true, proceed with extreme caution, or just exit out.